svoop/rodbot/README.md

 #### Commands

-All top level GET requests such as `GET /foobar` are commands and therefore are accessible by relays, for instance using `!foobar` on Matrix.
+All top level GET requests such as `GET /foobar` are commands and therefore accessible by relays, for instance using `!foobar` on Matrix.

 Responses have to be either of the following content types: